ibm-cloud-docs/Registry/ts_image_restore.md

 {:external: target="_blank" .external}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Why am I getting a 409 error telling me that the tagged image already exists when I'm restoring an image from the trash?
+# When I'm restoring an image from the trash, why do I get an error that says that the tagged image already exists?
 {: #troubleshoot-image-restore}
 {: troubleshoot}
 {: support}